 The cream is an easy substitute if you want a thicker soup.
 It will also separate easier, so be careful!
 If you don’t want to deal with the hassle of a milk-based soup, you can use chicken stock as your liquid instead.

 Chicken stock can be added at the same time as the vegetables into the slow cooker, but be careful about much salt you add.
 Many stocks have high levels of sodium included with them if they are pre-made – even if they don’t taste like it.

 Potato leek soup is one of the most popular soups around.
 It’s easy to make, and its creamy and decadent flavor makes it a favorite among many.
-What makes this soup so delicious is the combination of potatoes, leeks, and cream.
+The combination of potatoes, leeks, and cream makes this soup delicious.

 The potatoes add a hearty texture and flavor, while the leeks add a touch of sweetness and creaminess.
-This soup is perfect for a cold winter day, or any day when you’re craving something comforting and delicious.
+This soup is perfect for a cold winter day or when craving something comforting and delicious.